tfa-java-web/tfa-app/README.md

 TFA - Java Sources of a full example of Java Web app **JSF Application**, well comments, quality sources

+# Vue.js version

+A ***vue.js*** version of GUI is also implemented in step 7.
+To help about choice   JSF server-side   vs     VUE-JS client-side , by comparaison of sources code.

 ### Java Sources

 Sources : the 6 steps of developpement